anatolicvs/eisti.big.data.mt.DQ/README.md

 Each and every industry has data quality issues, it has been a major challenge to choose the right method to improve the data quality.
-Today’s machine learning / deep learning models helps us to improve the data quality significantly.
+Today machine learning / deep learning models helps us to improve the data quality significantly.
 It is important to evaluate the best methods and approaches.

 ### Topic: